How to Lose Weight with Hashimoto’s: Step-by-Step Guide

 This article should provide you with all of the information you need to do just that.

-And, if you feel like you want to take a deeper dive into any of the topics I’ve mentioned here, I have videos and articles which go even deeper if that’s your thing.
+And, if you feel like you want to take a deeper dive into any of the topics I’ve mentioned here, I have videos and articles that go even deeper if that’s your thing.

 I want to leave you with one parting thought: